Quartic First-Order Methods for Low-Rank Minimization: Quartic Geometries for Low-Rank Minimization

+which shows that the quality of approximation of the quartic part of $f$ by the Gram kernel depends on the condition number $\kappa_F := L_F /\mu_F$ of $F$.
+Note that one could actually refine the analysis by replacing $\kappa_F$ with the condition number of $F$ restricted to the set of matrices of rank at most $2r$, which can be much smaller.
+This is the case when the linear map $\mathcal{A}$ satisfies the \textit{restricted isometry property} (RIP), which occurs with high probability in matrix sensing applications with a sufficiently large number $n$ of samples \cite{Recht2007,Meka2009,Jain2012}. }

-We show now that, when there is no penalty term $g$, the Bregman iteration map of this kernel can be computed efficiently, as it involves solving an easy quartic minimization subproblem of size $r$. \begin{proposition}[Gram's iteration map] For $X \in \reals^{n \times r}$, the Bregman iteration map of $f$ for the Gram kernel $h_g$, called Gram's iteration map, is given by
+\paragraph{Computing the iteration map.} We show now that, when there is no penalty term $g$, the Bregman iteration map of $h_G$ can be computed efficiently, as it involves solving an easy quartic minimization subproblem of size $r$. \begin{proposition}[Gram's iteration map] Assume that $g \equiv 0$.
+For $X \in \reals^{n \times r}$, the Bregman iteration map of $f$ for the Gram kernel $h_G$ with step size $\lambda > 0$, called Gram's iteration map, is given by

-where the matrices $V,Z$ are computed through the routine:\begin{itemize} \item Set $V = \nabla h_g(X) - \lambda \nabla f(X)$, \item Diagonalize $V^TV$ as $V^T V = P^T D P$ where $P \in \mathcal{O}_r$ and $D = \diag(\eta_1^2,\dots,\eta_r^2)$, \item let $\mu = (\mu_1, \dots,\mu_r)$ be the unique solution of the convex minimization problem
+where the matrices $V,Z$ are computed through the routine:\begin{itemize} \item Set $V = \nabla h_G(X) - \lambda \nabla f(X)$, \item diagonalize $V^TV$ as $V^T V = P^T D P$ where $P \in \mathcal{O}_r$ and $D = \diag(\eta_1^2,\dots,\eta_r^2)$, \item let $\mu = (\mu_1, \dots,\mu_r)$ be the unique solution of the convex minimization problem

 \item finally set $Z = P^T \diag\big[ \mu_1^2,\dots, \mu_r^2 \big] P.$ \end{itemize} \end{proposition}